katiesaund/academic_website/content/publication/c_difficile_trehalose.md

 +++
-title = "Evidence that vertical transmission of the vaginal microbiota can persist into adolescence"
+title = "Genetic determinants of trehalose utilization are not associated with severe _Clostridium difficile_ infection"

 # Date first published.
 date = "2019-11-01"